 - build or support (and/or assist a third-party in building or supporting) products or services in competition with Summit Learning, by any means whatsoever or access the Service to build a product using similar ideas, features, functions, interface or graphics of the Service;

-- remove, obscure, or alter any copyright, logo, trademark, or other legal notices displayed in or along with the Services and/or any related assets or otherwise use any of Summit Technology, or any component thereof, in any manner that creates the impression that such Summit Technology, or any component thereof, belongs to Partner School or that use by Partner School is associated with Summit Learning or with Summit Learning's consent except and only to the extent permitted by Summit Learning, or as otherwise provided herein; or
+- remove, obscure, or alter any copyright, logo, trademark, or other legal notices displayed in or along with the Services and/or any related assets or otherwise use any of Summit Technology, or any component thereof, in any manner that creates the impression that such Summit Technology, or any component thereof, belongs to Partner School or that use by Partner School is associated with Gradient Learning or with Gradient Learning’s consent except and only to the extent permitted by Gradient Learning, or as otherwise provided herein; or

 - circumvent, disable or otherwise interfere with security-related features or features that prevent or restrict use or copying of any User Content or Summit Technology, or any component thereof, or enforce limitations on use of the Services, User Content, Summit Technology, or any component thereof.

 From time to time, Gradient Learning may implement changes and improvements to the Services, including by conducting maintenance, updating the functionality and look of the Services, and adding or removing functionalities or features.
 We may also stop providing the Services to Partner School or its Users, or add or create new limits to the Services or restrict access by Partner School or its Users to all or a part of the Service at any time without liability.